 Edited: July 24, 2018

-Autism, or Autism Spectrum Conditions, are a grouping of behavioral and neurological disabilities that are comprised of symptoms such as repetitive behaviors, unusual or intense interests, deficits or differences in social skills, communication and atypical sensory experiences (DSMV).
+Autism, or Autism Spectrum Conditions, are a grouping of behavioral and neurological disabilities that are comprised of symptoms such as repetitive behaviors, unusual or intense interests, deficits or differences in social skills, communication, and atypical sensory experiences (DSMV).

-Our current model of autism as a behavioral and neurological disorder is one that offers few treatment options, even of co-morbid and often co-occurring conditions.
+Our current model of autism as a behavioral and neurological disorder is one that offers few treatment options, even of often co-occurring conditions.
 There are very few answers.
-The Theory of Peripheral Minds posits that if we establish an Evo-Stress Model of Medicine, this would better delineate this complex relationship of the genes and the environment and we could have a clearer picture of what autism represents.
+The Theory of Peripheral Minds posits that if we establish an Evo-Stress Model of Medicine, this would better delineate this complex relationship between the genes and the environment and we could have a clearer picture of what autism represents.

 Theory of Peripheral Minds: Evolutionary Advantage

-This theory proposes that throughout history we evolved working together in villages and communities.
-The core majority were a group of similar-minded individuals that could get along easily and keep the peace.
+This theory proposes that throughout history we evolved by working together in villages and communities.
+The core majority was a group of similar-minded individuals that could get along easily and keep the peace.
 They evolved to process and prioritize information for sociability.
-They were adept at imitation, following the crowd and working with others.
+They were adept at imitation, following the crowd, and working with others.
 Because we know from the work of Dr. Helen Fisher and Dr. Michael Lesser that these personalities were dispersed in such a way as the periphery were the more rare personality types.
 More interested in things and tinkering, exploring, telling stories and taking up causes.
 These different groups, or personalities, processed information uniquely and had different priorities and motivations.
 They were innovators, explorers, protectors, leaders, scientists, geeks, artists and creatives (Lesser and Kapklein, 2003).
 These neurodiverse outliers processed and experienced the world very differently than the more sociable core.
 However, because of both the core and the diverse Peripheral Minds we thrived with each unique personality bringing value to cooperative goals (Bergmüller et al., 2010; Smaldino et al., 2013).